| Life, Death and the Blank Page - the Lure of WritingPublished author Jesse Blackadder gives us a great

 to all people can be enough to freeze a writer in his or

+her tracks!
 Storytelling is a powerful art, but telling our own stories

 might be as simple as writing in a journal, writing letters